 - Any vessel registered in another state and not used in Vermont for more than 90 consecutive days.

 - Vessels documented by the U.S. Coast Guard.

 - All non-motorized kayaks, canoes and sailboats.

-- Complete a Vermont Motorboat Registration and Title Application.
+- Complete a Motorboat Registration & Title Application (Form TA-VD-37).

 - Include, for tax purposes, your bill of sale.
 For tax exceptions, read page three of instructions that accompany the registration form.